-Qualificative posterior of merchanic service of a publicly traded international company along with his prior executive leadership experience, Mr. Witmer brings broad executive leadership and business oversight experience to the Company's board, along with specific expertise in global engineering, product design, operations and marketing in international markets.
-While the CEO of Medrad, that company was a two time recipient of the Malcolm Baldrige national quality award for husiness excellence
+Qualifications: As the former Chief Executive Officer of a publicly traded international company along with his prior executive leadership experience, Mr. Witmer brings broad executive leadership and business oversight experience to the Company's board, along with specific expertise in global engineering, product design, operations and marketing in international markets.
+While the CEO of Medrad, that company was a two time recipient of the Malcolm Baldrige national quality award for business excellence.

-Committees: Audit; Compensation; Nominating and Corporate Governance
+Committees: Audit, Compensation; Nominating and Corporate Governance